($1,284) Cost to ship a car from New Haven, CT to Salt Lake City, UT

 The best New Haven to Salt Lake City car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from New Haven to Salt Lake City:
+To make your relocation easier, we’ve rounded up the best car shipping companies for transporting a vehicle from New Haven to Salt Lake City:

 - Best for Real-Time Tracking: Nexus Auto Transport